nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 a task by its subsection name or description.
 #### Possible Solution
 - One possible solution is to add a predicate in the `model.task` package that allows the list to be filtered based on whether the task has a certain subsection name/description.
-- The find command parser also needs to be modified to take in prefixes such as `sub-n/` and `sub-d`.
+- The find command parser also needs to be modified to take in prefixes such as `sub-n/` and `sub-d/`.
 - Inside the predicates, we go through each task's subsections and see whether at least one subsection contains the user's input name or description.
 - The new command will look something like `find sub-n/Name`, which finds a task by its subsection name.
 Find by subsection description command can look like
 `find sub-d/Description`.